varkaria/guweb/README.md

 cp ext/config.sample.py config.py
 nano config.py

-# Run guweb.
+# Run guweb (on port 8000).
-python3.9 main.py # Run directly to access debug features for development!
-(Port 5000)
-hypercorn main.py # Please run guweb with hypercorn when in production!
+python3.9 main.py # Run directly to access debug features for development! hypercorn main.py # Please run guweb with hypercorn when in production!
 It will improve performance drastically by disabling all of the debug features a developer would need!
-(Port 8000)
 ```

 Directory Structure